 In the first instance, unless the employee reasonably believes their Head teacher to be involved in the wrongdoing, any concerns should be raised with the employee's Head teacher.
-If he/she believes the Head teacher is involved, then the employee should proceed straight to the Chair of Governors.
+If he/she believes the Head teacher to be involved, then the employee should proceed straight to the Chair of Governors or the Chief Executive officer.
 Where a member of staff feels unable to raise a concern with either of the individuals identified above the NSPCC whistle-blowing helpline is available to them.